tang147369/kaggle/README.md

 # kaggle
-1, Predict survival on the Titanic
+1、Predict survival on the Titanic